 Day 2: Boat Cruise on the Kazinga Channel and Game Drive.

 Get up early in the morning to an early breakfast and then set off for a game drive at the Northern area of the park which is the Kasenyi Plains.
 Here you will begin your quest on finding the lions and leopards as you come across masses of elephants, Ugandan Kobs, buffaloes, Defassa waterbucks, warthogs, giant forest hogs and bushbucks to mention but a few.
 Head back to the lodge to have lunch and then head for a cruise along the Kazinga Channel in the afternoon.
-Get to see more herds of hippos and elephants, a number of endemic birds and not forgetting the plethora of migratory birds too.
+Get to see more Uganda safaris wildlife including hippos and elephants, a number of endemic birds and not forgetting the plethora of migratory birds too.
 Later, head back to your place of accommodation to enjoy your dinner, get refreshed and then have some rest as well.

-Day 3: Ishasha and the Bwindi Impenetrable Forest National Park.
+Day 3: Ishasha and the Bwindi Impenetrable Forest National Park

 Travel to the southern side of the park; Ishasha as early as 8am after enjoying your timely breakfast.
 At Ishasha, get to see the tree climbing lions after taking nearly an hour’s drive from your lodging facility.
 Most lions climb up to the trees to try and find shelter from the scorching sun and also to relax after feasting on a meal of antelopes.
 In the afternoon, head en route for the Bwindi Impenetrable Forest National Park after stopping over at the Savannah Hotel for lunch.
 If you get there just in time, take a community walk among the community of the Batwa pygmy people.
 Head back to your accommodation for dinner and rest.